 The four-step valuation approach indicates that the stock price of ITW is about 5% undervalued.

 Taking into account the overall valuation grading, one could conclude that Illinois Tool Works Inc. (ITW) is about fairly valued at the current price level.

 Two important notes:

 1) I just want to outline that any valuation result represents just an estimate.
-There is no such thing as objective fair value.
+There is no such thing as an objective fair value.
 Ask ten analysts and the odds are high that they will deliver slightly different estimates.
 One can argue that a stock price is relatively expensive based on the historical valuation or expected future cash flows.
-But such statements should not be considered as ultimate truth.
+But such statements should not be considered as the ultimate truth.

 2) A cheap valuation is not always a trigger to buy.
 The value approach is not just about acquiring undervalued companies.
 Businesses of poor quality often carry a cheap valuation.
 Does the undervaluation of such companies qualify them as a good investment?
 Most probably not.
 We target high-quality businesses that are trading at a discount to estimated fair value.